 The lack of proper testing, inaccurate medical histories, and errors made when interpreting test results, are some of the most common reasons a misdiagnosis occurs.
 Three symptoms that tend to be the most frequently misdiagnosed are coughs, abdominal pains, and shortness of breath.
 When factoring in all of the reasons a misdiagnosis occurs, it can definitely be in a patient’s best interest to obtain a second opinion for a major illness diagnosis.

 Research indicates that the number of patients suffering from a misdiagnosis that could lead to permanent injury or death ranges from 80,000 to 160,000 each year.
-Additionally, intensive care units make fatal diagnostic errors that lead to 40,500 deaths
+Additionally, intensive care units make fatal diagnostic errors that lead to 40,500 deaths in the U.S. annually.
+This staggering number is equivalent to the number of patients that lose their lives to breast cancer.

 Another frightening statistic is the $4 billion spent annually on false-positive mammograms and the over diagnosis of breast cancer in women ages 40 to 59.
 Each diagnostic error can cost $300,000 or more per malpractice claim.
 These errors lead to increased medical malpractice insurance costs, which are inevitably passed on to patients.